-We have teamed up with Potter’s Yard Press to bring you a sample lesson plan to try at home with your children.
-This fun printmaking rubbings craft for children to create and treasure is from their Primary Printmaking book by Wexford art teacher, Orla Bates.
 Rubbings are perhaps the oldest form of printmaking.
 By rubbing a crayon or soft pencil across a textured surface, and reproducing the raised elements, you are making an accurate print of it.
-To children it’s like Magic!
+To children it’s like magic!
+Here’s how to do a fun printmaking rubbings craft for children to create and treasure:

 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?